Stock futures search for direction following record day

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, benchmark U.S. crude fell 8 cents to $69.16 a barrel.
-Brent crude, the international standard, slipped 7 cents to $71.37 a barrel.
+In energy trading, benchmark U.S. crude was flat at $69.25 a barrel.
+Brent crude, the international standard, added 10 cents to $71.54 a barrel.

 The Associated Press contributed to this report.